googleapis/repo-automation-bots/packages/buildcop/README.md

    **Note**: if your repo is in `googleapis`, the bot is already installed.
 1. Create `sponge_log.xml` xUnit XML files with your test results.
-There can be more than one `sponge_log.xml` file as long as they are in different directories.
-They must be named `sponge_log.xml`.
+There can be more than one, they can be in multiple directories, and the file names must end with `sponge_log.xml`.
 1. If you're _not_ already using Trampoline, add the Trampoline `gfile` directory to your Kokoro job.
 This contains the `buildcop.sh` script that will be used to publish the logs.